torvalds/linux/Documentation/PCI/pci-error-recovery.rst

 if it implements any, it must implement error_detected().
 If a callback is not implemented, the corresponding feature is considered unsupported.
-For example, if mmio_enabled() and resume() aren't there, then it is assumed that the driver is not doing any direct recovery and requires a slot reset.
+For example, if mmio_enabled() and resume() aren't there, then it is assumed that the driver does not need these callbacks for recovery.
 Typically a driver will want to know about a slot_reset().

 The actual steps taken by a platform to recover from a PCI error